Jaguars coach Meyer promises not to miss another team flight

 James Robinson ran for a career-high 149 yards on 18 carries and a touchdown against the Titans.
 Only Derrick Henry, Nick Chubb and Ezekiel Elliott have rushed for more yards this season.

-NOTES: Starting LB Myles Jack (back) did not make the trip.
-CB Tyson Campbell (toe) and DL Roy Robertson-Harris (ankle) were limited in practice Friday and were listed as questionable for Sunday. … Kickers Josh Lambo and Matthew Wright both made the trip.
+NOTES: Kickers Josh Lambo and Matthew Wright both made the trip.
 Meyer said he knows who will suit up but wanted to “visit with them before I announce anything.” … Lawrence said his only other foreign trip was to Mexico. … The Jags are 3-4 in London games, all at Wembley Stadium.
 The last time out, in 2019, Minshew Mania fizzled when quarterback Gardner Minshew had four turnovers in a 26-3 loss to the Houston Texans. … London Mayor Sadiq Khan told The Associated Press on Thursday that “the dream” remains to bring an NFL franchise to London and that he hopes it’s the Jags: “I’m sure they would say they get a better home reception here than in Florida.”

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL